VIRUS DIARY: `Across the pond’ becomes an Atlantic chasm

 So send me advice.
 I’m all ears.
 I would hate for Mom to be right on this one.

 Virus Diary, an occasional feature, showcases the coronavirus pandemic through the eyes of Associated Press journalists around the world.
 See previous entries here.
-Follow AP Assistant Europe Editor Sheila Norman-Culp on Twitter at http://twitter.com/snormanculp
+Follow AP Europe Desk senior editor Sheila Norman-Culp on Twitter at http://twitter.com/snormanculp

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.